Submitty/submitty.github.io/_docs/instructor/batch_regrade_submissions.md

 homeworks, you can queue these previous submissions for regrading by using the [`regrade.py` script][regrade.py].

-Note that all members of the `submitty_course_builders` group have limited superuser/sudo access to run the commands below.
+Note that all instructors should be members of the `submitty_course_builders` group and thus have limited superuser/sudo access to run the commands below.

 1. This script takes as arguments, one or more paths pointing to the